auth0/docs/articles/quickstart/native/android/05-linking-accounts.md

 ::: panel Complete the previous tutorials
 Before you continue with this tutorial, make sure that you have completed the previous tutorials.
 This tutorial assumes that:
-* You've integrated [Auth0](https://github.com/auth0/Auth0.Android) as a dependency in your project.
+* You have integrated [Auth0](https://github.com/auth0/Auth0.Android) as a dependency in your project.
-* You're familiar with the `WebAuthProvider` class.
+* You are familiar with the `WebAuthProvider` class.
 To learn more, see the [Login](/quickstart/native/android/00-login) and the [Session Handling](/quickstart/native/android/03-session-handling) tutorials.
-* You're familiar with the concepts of `userId` and `idToken`.
+* You are familiar with the concepts of `userId` and `idToken`.
 You can find info about them in the [Session Handling](/quickstart/native/android/03-session-handling) and the [User Profile](/quickstart/native/android/04-user-profile) tutorial.
 :::

 ::: note